SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 adds the remaining values, and the roll is determined normally.
 2. Add the dice results normally, but a complication occurs.
-The gamemaster gauges the signiﬁcance of the complication by the total generated -- from a funny, “nearly didn’t do it” result for a high total to a serious, “we have a problem” obstacle for a low total.
+The gamemaster gauges the signiﬁcance of the complication by the total generated -- from a funny, "nearly didn’t do it" result for a high total to a serious, "we have a problem" obstacle for a low total.
 When using the second option, make certain the complication chosen relates to the task attempted.
 It should serve as an extra, minor obstacle the characters must now deal with or, more often, as a place to insert